primait/telepoison/README.md

   [],
   ot_span_name: "list example users",
   ot_attributes: [{"example.language", "en"}],
-  resource_route: "/user/list"
+  ot_resource_route: "/user/list"
 )
 ```

-In the example above, if `:infer` was provided as the value for the `:resource_route` option, it would be inferred as "/user/:subpath".
+In the example above, if `:infer` was provided as the value for the `:ot_resource_route` option, it would be inferred as "/user/:subpath".

-As is evident, this fallback is rather conservative, so it is highly recommended to supply the `:resource_route` explicitly.
+As is evident, this fallback is rather conservative, so it is highly recommended to supply the `:ot_resource_route` explicitly.

 ## How it works